Skip to content

 This refreshing wine from the hills of Emilia Romagna is made using the Grechetto Gentile grape variety.
 This fun white wine has the aromas of crisp green apples, freshly cut grass, and lemons.
 It also has light floral notes of honeysuckle and jasmine.

-When thinking of ordering yourself a glass, it goes great as an Aperitif, with young cheeses, vegetables, and seafood.
+It’s a great choice as an aperitif and pairs well with young cheeses, vegetables, and seafood.

 Bologna Food: Frequently Asked Questions